davegarvey/tyk-gateway-redis-sentinel-docker/README.md

         ./bootstrap.sh

    This script configures the Redis Sentinel instances and creates a test API key which can be used to check if the API Gateway is working ok.

+   The Sentinal instances are configures to mark a host as failed after 5 seconds and have a failover timeout of 30 seconds.
+The 3 instances require a quorum of 2 in order to failover a failed master.

 ## Using the install